MichaelDuPlessis/dmalloc/dissertation/chapters/memory_allocators.typ

   image("../images/freelist_allocator_linkedlist.drawio.png"),
 )

 Allocation works by finding a free block in memory based on some strategy such as first fit, best fit and so on.
-Once a suitable location has been found a header is placed with the information on how large the allocated block is and the new links for the linked list is made.
-Diagrams @fig:freelist_before and @fig:freelist_after depict what it looks like when allocating memory to a free list.
+Once a suitable location has been found a header is placed with the information on how large the allocated block is and the new links for the linked list is made. @fig:freelist_before and @fig:freelist_after depict what it looks like when allocating memory to a free list.
 The purple block is the memory that is too be allocated and in this example first fit is being used so the head of the linked list is chosen to allocate the memory too.

 #figure(
   caption: [How a free list looks before allocation.],